alphaseenu/FirstRepository/README.md

 # FirstRepository
-this is created for Git pull request demo
+this is created for Git pull request demo this is changed in vs code